elamont174/ey-up-me-pup/TESTING.md

 # Testing

+- Manual testing was carried out throughout the development of the website and bugs fixed as they arose.

 ## Manual testing
-- Manual testing was carried out on the deployed site.
+- Manual testing was carried out on the local and deployed sites.

 | Location           | Feature                 | Expected Outcome                                                                                                                                                                                                                                          | Pass/Fail | Notes                                                                                                                                      |
 | ------------------ | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------ |